GNF Master Class on War Crimes

 Eligibility

-You are eligible to apply if you are currently undertaking or have passed the Bar Course within the last four years, whether or not you have been Called to the Bar, attained or started pupillage or are in tenancy.
+You are eligible to apply if you are currently undertaking or have passed the Bar Course from 2022 onwards, whether or not you have been Called to the Bar, attained or started pupillage or are in tenancy.
 Those who have applied to attend a past course but were not selected are eligible to re-apply.
 Those who have attended a past course are sadly not eligible to apply.

 Visas

 British, EU and/or Schengen Area passport holders do not need a visa to visit Croatia for visits of up to 90 days.
-Your passport should be in good condition and valid for a minimum period of 3 months from the date of your exit from Croatia.
 Details of entry requirements for British passport holders are available on the gov.uk foreign travel advice section on Croatia.
 Details for EU/Schengen Area passport holders are available on the European Commission website.

 Other international passport holders should visit the Croatian Embassy website for more information about entry requirements.
 The Inn is not equipped to provide guidance on visa requirements but may be able to provide supporting documentation if required.
 Please note, if you require a visa and your application is successful, it will be your responsibility to identify and arrange a visa in good time and at your expense.